fenago/kafka-training/lab_guides/md/kafka-lab-8-3.md

 ![](./images/ssl34.png)

-**Protip:** You should get following log in zookeeper console after starting kafka servers.
+**Protip:** You should get above logs in zookeeper console after starting kafka servers.

 ***ACTION*** - RUN ConsumerBlueMain from the IDE